High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Experimental Results

-\textbf{Evaluation.} The evaluations are conducted on the Kodak dataset~\cite{franzen1999kodak} and Tecnick dataset~\cite{10.2312:stag.20141242}.
+\textbf{Evaluation.} The evaluations are conducted on the Kodak dataset~\cite{franzen1999kodak} and CLIC2020 test dataset~\cite{clic2020}.
 The Kodak dataset comprises 24 images with a resolution of 768x512 pixels.
-The Tecnick dataset includes 100 natural images with 600x600 resolutions.
-We calculate bit-per-pixel (bpp) for each image to show bitrate.
-We reach different ranges of bitrates by compressing images with different models trained using different $\lambda$.
-For reconstruction distortion, the common PSNR and MS-SSIM ~\cite{1292216} are evaluated for all models.
-PSNR represents the pixel-level distortion while MS-SSIM describes the structural similarity.
-In addition, we also compute the Learned Perceptual Image Patch Similarity (LPIPS) metric~\cite{8578166} to evaluate the perception loss.
+For CLIC2020, images are resized to a minimum dimension of 768px and center-cropped to 768×768 for evaluation.
+More experimental results on Tecknick dataset~\cite{tecnick} can be found in supplementary materials.
+We reach different ranges of bitrates by compressing images with different models trained using different $\lambda$ and $\lambda_l$.
+PSNR and MS-SSIM~\cite{1292216} metrics are computed to evaluate distortion loss.
+In addition, we also compute the Learned Perceptual Image Patch Similarity (LPIPS) metric~\cite{8578166} and Frechet Inception Distance (FID/256)~\cite{2017-FID}.

+\textbf{Baselines.} To show the effectiveness of our UGDiff, we compare its R-D performance with SOTA image compression methods.
+Traditional compression standards include BPG~\cite{bpg}, and VVC~\cite{vvc}.
+Learned compression methods include context-free hyperprior model (Balle ICLR2018)~\cite{balle2018variational}, auto-regressive hyperprior models (mbt NeurIPS2018)~\cite{minnen2018joint}, entropy models with Gaussian Mixture Models and simplified attention (Cheng CVPR2020)~\cite{cheng2020learned} and Mean-Scale-ILLM (MS-ILLM ICML2023)~\cite{2023-ICML-MS-ILLM}.
+Diffusion model-based compression methods include CDC NeurIPS2024 ($\rho=0$)~\cite{yang2024lossy}, DIRAC(single sampling step is adopted to achieve minimal distortion)~\cite{ghouse2023residual} and DiffEIC TCSVT2024 ~\cite{2024Towards}.
+Comparisons with some more SOTA image compression methods can be found in Supplementary Materials.